KerimKochekov/Simulated_Annealing/README.md

 ## TSP
 Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city once and returns to the origin city?
-In our case cities were 30 most populated Russian cities and distance were real geopgrahical [**Haversine distance**](https://en.wikipedia.org/wiki/Haversine_formula)
+In our case cities were the 30 most populated Russian cities and distance was real geographical [**Haversine distance**](https://en.wikipedia.org/wiki/Haversine_formula)

 ## Approach
 The energy distribution for this problem is easy to express in a format suitable for SA.